lexalium/stepped-form/README.md

     /* Starts a new form session */
     $form->start(
         /* entity for initialize a form state */,
-        /* unique session key is you need to split different sessions of one form */, );
+        /* unique session key if you need to split different sessions of one form */, );

     /* Returns a TemplateDefinition of rendered step */